-If you would like to share with us pictures of your achievements you can email us at and we will give you a mention on our next update.
+If you would like to share with us pictures of your achievements you can email us at email@example.com and we will give you a mention on our next update.

 So while we are on the subject of being proud of our students, we would like to say how proud we are of our 'Sunshine'.
 Back in August Olivia (Sunshine), went to sleep like any other night not knowing that this night would change her life as she knew it.
 At around 3 am Sunshine woke up to the feeling of 'pins & needles' in her legs, worried an ambulance was called and Sunshine had to undergo emergency surgery.
 She had suffered a spontaneous bleed on her spine, no reason for it just one of those things, the surgery removed the Haematoma that resulted from the bleed however she was now left paraplegic.
-Sunshine has spent 108 days in hospital and is now finally home, however for her to be able to carry on independantly there are many items of equipment, and alterations to her new home that need to be made in order for her to do this.
+Sunshine has spent 108 days in hospital and is now finally home, however for her to be able to carry on independently there are many items of equipment, and alterations to her new home that need to be made in order for her to do this.

 We have raised money for her by selling pumpkins, partaking in a pub quiz (surprisingly we weren't that bad), & we will be attending the 'Liv's Legs Ball.
-If anyone would like to donate, or read more about Sunshine's journery you can go to her funding page by using the following link:

 On searching through photo's of Sunshine to share with you she has always got a smile on her face, reminding me of why we call her Sunshine, none of us can imagine how hard this has been for her and we know that her famous smile may have been forgotten but hopefully now we will see more of it and maybe not this year, but next, she will be back causing havoc on the Christmas Day Hack & organising our Christmas show.